 Air Miles doesn’t levy fuel surcharges when flying within North America (including the Carribean and Hawaii), which is great for award tickets.
 On the other hand, Air Miles does levy fuel surcharges when flying overseas, which make up a large portion of the additional fees you must pay.

 With over 10 million members in Canada, Air Miles is evidently one of Canada’s most popular programs.
-While it’s most likely not going to unlock any premium cabin redemptions, Air Miles can help you save money on any economy class flights, hotels, or car rentals that you need to book along your travels, especially with some savvy planning on the earning side through the regular Air Miles promotions.
+While it’s most likely not going to unlock any premium cabin redemptions, Air Miles can help you save money on any flights, hotels, or car rentals that you need to book along your travels, especially with some savvy planning on the earning side through the regular Air Miles promotions.